 State Natural Areas

-The following State Natural Areas (SNAs) are open with statewide season, except as noted.
+The following State Natural Areas (SNAs) are open with the statewide season, except as noted.
 For more information on these areas, see the Tennessee SNAs website.

 Big Cypress SNA, coincides with Obion River WMA regulations, Duck River Complex SNA, Elsie Quarterman Cedar Glade SNA, Fate Sanders Barrens SNA, Fall Creek Falls SNA, Hampton Creek Cove SNA (Only turkey, grouse, rabbit, squirrel, and deer hunting (tree stands prohibited and archery only) allowed.
-Hunting dogs, dog training and motorized vehicles are prohibited), Ghost River SNA coincides with Wolf River WMA Unit 1 regulations for deer, Hicks Gap SNA, Reelfoot SNA coincides with Reelfoot WMA regulations, Sunk Lane SNA (northern unit only), Twin Arches SNA, Honey Creek SNA (No hunting in the No Hunt Zone around Chariot Lodge), Walker Branch SNA, William R. Davenport Refuge SNA
+Hunting dogs, dog training and motorized vehicles are prohibited), Ghost River SNA coincides with Wolf River WMA Unit 1 regulation for deer, Hicks Gap SNA, Reelfoot SNA coincides with Reelfoot WMA regulations, Sunk Lane SNA (northern unit only), Twin Arches SNA, Honey Creek SNA (No hunting in the No Hunt Zone around Chariot Lodge), Walker Branch SNA, William L. Davenport Refuge SNA

 TWRA Public Hunting Areas (PHAs)